-Madam Speaker, I rise today to speak with respect on this very important motion, which highlights concerns Canadians are having.
+Madam Speaker, I rise today to speak with respect on this very important motion, which highlights concerns that many Canadians are having.
 I want to thank the member for for raising this issue in the House.
 It is an issue that has occupied the Special Committee on Canada-China Relations, and this motion will draw some attention in the Canadian imagination to it.

 I also want to thank the member for , not only for sharing his time, but also for calming down the discourse on this topic a little, saying that there is very little dissension or disagreement in this House about our concerns.
 We share the concerns that people have about their individual security and about the activities of China in the international world.